AndreaSimongini/CASTOR/README.md

 * dynamic definition of R$^2$ limit
 * faster estimation of mass of nichel
 * Estimate of Mass Loss Rate interval using the formula proposed in [Smith et al. 2008](https://iopscience.iop.org/article/10.1086/591021/meta)

+## Future application
+* LST Collaboration, in prep: the analysis of SN2024bch.
+* Simongini, Ragosta et al., in prep: the analysis of Vera C. Rubin simulations
+* Analysis of new CCSNe events

 ## References (main)